grumpy-cat-whatever/mtasc-install/instructions.md

     |
     -- zlib/
     ```
-11. If lady fortune smiles upon you, you should be able to run the
+11. If lady fortune smiles upon you today, you should be able to run the
     following in the `mtasc-install` folder:
     ```bash
     ocaml install.ml